ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

   enabled: false
 ```

-With diagnostics disabled, `/ambassador/v0/diag` will respond with 404; however, the service itself is still running, and `/ambassador/v0/diag/` is reachable from inside the $productName$ Pod at `https://localhost:8877`.
+With diagnostics disabled, `/ambassador/v0/diag` will respond with 404; however, the service itself is still running, and `/ambassador/v0/diag/` is reachable from inside the Emissary Pod at `https://localhost:8877`.
 You can use Kubernetes port forwarding to set up remote access to the diagnostics page temporarily:

 ```
 kubectl port-forward -n ambassador deploy/ambassador 8877